 Centers of Excellence

-One of four inaugural centers in the National Cancer Institute’s Cancer Systems Biology Consortium (CSBC), CaST is developing a novel framework focused on characterizing and targeting the regulatory machinery at the heart of cancer cell state initiation and maintenance.
+As a member of National Cancer Institute’s Cancer Systems Biology Consortium (CSBC), CaST is developing a novel framework focused on characterizing and targeting the regulatory machinery at the heart of cancer cell state initiation and maintenance.

 CTD 2 is supporting the development of new ways to use the rapidly growing body of cancer genomics information to systematically and efficiently develop new precision treatments.
-The Department of Systems Biology's contribution to CTD 2 is to study the systems biology of tumor progression and drug resistance.
+Department faculty is involved in studying the systems biology of tumor progression and drug resistance; and in developing informatics infrastructure for sharing findings of the CTD2 network with the scientific community.

 A member of the National Cancer Institute's Physical Sciences in Oncology Network, the Center for Topology of Cancer Evolution and Heterogeneity is a multidisciplinary, multi-institutional research center that supports research and education that combines new mathematical and experimental techniques for the study of cancer.